SolarNetwork/nifty-tou/README.md

 tt.appliesAt(new Date("2024-01-05T13:00")); // false, in the afternoon
 ```

-# API Documentation
+# Documentation

-API documentation is available in the [docs/md](./docs/md/index.md) directory.
+The API documentation is published to <https://solarnetwork.github.io/nifty-tou/>, and is also
+available in Markdown form in the [docs/md](./docs/md/index.md) directory.

 # Building from source